Lab Shopping & The Absurdity of High THC - GTR Seeds

 Lab Shopping & The Absurdity of High THC

-It's no secret the legal cannabis market is driven by test results.
+It's no secret the legal and now quasi legal cannabis markets are driven by test results.
 Whichever strains hit the highest numbers often sell the best regardless of whether they "hit harder" or have a more desirable effect than another with lesser content.
 The THC content is just an easy number to look to - and something folks think they can trust to get them the highest.
+However, there is a lot more to cannabis than THC content - and the numbers game needs to stop.

 Dubbed "Lab Shopping," growers flock to labs that inflate THC numbers the highest.
 By tinkering with the moisture adjustment the savvy lab can make a 15% flower back into marketable at 20% without the blink of an eye - and it seems like just about everyone is playing the game.
 Labs in all legal states have come under scrutiny in recent years for flagrant violations with several having their accreditations revoked.